soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 ## Change or restore mailbox actions logged by default

 As previously explained, one of the key benefits of default mailbox auditing is that you don't have to manage the mailboxes actions that are audited.
-Microsoft does this for you, and will automatically add new mailbox actions to be audited by default when they are released.
-However, your organization may have reasons to audit mailbox actions that are different than the set of default ones.
-This section shows you how to change the mailbox actions that are audited for each of the logon type, and how to revert back to the Microsoft-managed mailbox actions.
+Microsoft does this for you, and will automatically add new mailbox actions to be audited when they are released.
+However, your organization may have reasons to audit a set of mailbox actions that are different than the default ones.
+This section shows you how to change the mailbox actions that are audited for each of the logon type, and how to revert back to the Microsoft-managed default actions.

 > [!IMPORTANT]
-> If you make any change to the mailbox actions that are logged by default (as described in the next section) for one or more mailboxes, then any new mailbox actions released by Microsoft in the future will not audited for the mailboxes.
-You will have to explicitly add the new mailbox action to the list of actions that are audited for a logon type.
+> If you make any change to the mailbox actions that are logged by default (as described in the next section) for one or more mailboxes, then any new mailbox actions released by Microsoft in the future will not be audited for those mailboxes.
+You'll have to explicitly add new mailbox action to the list of actions that are audited for a logon type.

 ### Change the mailbox actions to audit